davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.6.8 (2014.11.14) =
+* Fixed bug where the #img tag was being used as the subject if it is the very first line in the email.
+* Fixed bug where the allow subject in body setting was being ignored.

 = 1.6.7 (2014.11.05) =
 * Fixed bug where base64 text with utf-8 charset was trying to convert encoding to utf-8